 University of Iowa

-Dr. Colleen Campbell is president-elect of the National Society of Genetic Counselors.
+Dr. Colleen Campbell is president of the National Society of Genetic Counselors.
 She previously served as secretary/treasurer of the Society and chaired the Advocacy Coordinating Committee and Access and Service Delivery Committee.

 Campbell can speak to topics related to the genetic counseling workforce, integration of genetics and genomics within health care and advocacy for the profession.
 She is passionate about workforce growth and development, especially in areas where there is limited access to genetic counselors.
 In 2018, Campbell led a successful campaign to pass legislation that granted licensure of genetic counselors in Iowa.
 She continues to drive efforts to increase access to genomic medicine at the federal level and to build a pipeline of genetic counselors.